aldajo92/Udacity_SDC_Advanced_Lane_Lines/README.md

 - Apply line finding on video: based on result from images, implement the final pipeline in the video.

 ## Developing the pipeline ###
 Before starting the algorithm to identify the line lanes on the images or video, we need to consider that the elements captured from camera needs a correction due a distortion caused by the camera lens.
+This require the camera calibration

 ### Camera Calibration ###
 The objective of this step is to compute the camera matrix using the following functions from opencv: